nspin/malice/README.md

 `EveT` is just like `EndpointT`, except it provides buffered interfaces for two stream endpoints.
 This is an abstraction for a passive man in the middle, and is depicted below.
-Give a specific side of the communication that an `EveT` action sits between, Alice or Bob, an `EndpointT` action can be hoisted into an `EveT` action.

 ```
       Bob